-The recruits then receive presentations every day from members of the Denville Police Department or from other agencies with law enforcement or public safety backgrounds.
+The recruits then receive presentations each day from members of the Denville Police Department or from other agencies with law enforcement or public safety backgrounds.
 Presentations generally include the Morris County Sheriff's K9 Unit, the Bureau of Alcohol Tobacco and Firearms, the U.S. Marshals Service, the Drug Enforcement Administration, the Morris County Park Police Mounted Unit, the Federal Bureau of Investigation, the Denville Volunteer Fire Department, the Morris County S.E.R.T.
 Team, and the N.J.
 State Police Aviation Unit.
 In addition, the recruits go on a field trip, which generally includes a tour of one or more of the following: the Morris County Jail, the Morris County Juvenile Detention Center, the Morris County Crime Lab and the Morris County Police and Firefighters Training Academy.

 At the end of the week there is a graduation ceremony where each recruit receives a certificate indicating their successful completion of the class.
 After the graduation ceremony, the recruits play a kickball game with members of the Denville Police Department's Junior Police Academy Staff.

 The Junior Police Academy is open to all Denville residents currently in grades 5 through 8.
 Class size will be restricted to the first 65 applicants.

 Application packets for the program can be picked up at Police Headquarters or downloaded from this website when they become available (see link in navigation bar on left side of page).
 If you would like to learn more information about this program, please contact the Community Services Bureau at 973-627-4900 x 2.